Ontario premier says MLB approval to play in Toronto close - WHIZ News

 The virus upended plans of many clubs to resume training at their Florida facilities due to a rise in cases in the state.
 Most teams intend to work out in their regular-season ballparks.

-Federal and local health authorities in Canada have approved a plan for the NHL to play in either Toronto, Edmonton, Alberta, or Vancouver, British Columbia, but the plan does not involve travel back and forth between the U.S. and Canada.
-That decision last week comes as the NHL enters the advanced stages of selecting its hub cities — most likely two — from a list of seven in the U.S. and three in Canada.
+Federal and local health authorities in Canada have approved a plan for the NHL to play in either Toronto or Edmonton, Alberta, but the plan does not involve travel back and forth between the U.S. and Canada.
+That decision last week comes as the NHL enters the advanced stages of selecting its hub cities — most likely two — from an original list of seven in the U.S. and three in Canada.
+Vancouver, British Columbia has been dropped from consideration.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports